-Arkansas City Presbyterian Manor cancels annual golf tournament, continues ball drop tradition
+Arkansas City PMMA cancels golf tournament, continues ball drop tradition

 Due to the ever-changing climate of the COVID pandemic, Arkansas City Presbyterian Manor has cancelled their 26th annual Dick Metz Memorial Golf Tournament that was scheduled for August 22.

 “Our golf tournament is a huge success every year.
 The overall loss expected from the cancellation is $20,000,” said Sarah Griggs, executive director of the Arkansas City Presbyterian Manor.
 “Without the funds, we jeopardize our ability to continue the Good Samaritan Program, which cares for an average of 34 residents.
 The good news is that we will continue to host our Karl Faidley Golf Ball Drop in a way that can safely adhere to social distancing standards.”

 “It is important to us that our staff, volunteers and the wonderful supporters remain safe and reduce exposure.
 While the golf tournament is vital to our Good Samaritan Program, we just feel that it is too much of a risk to the participants and volunteers,” said Griggs.